procf/colloids-setup/05-Analysis-Guide.md

 **If you haven't already**, [install our modified version of HOOMD-blue](/01-HOOMDblue-Install-Guide.md#installing-hoomd31-mod) and take a look at the [shearing guide](/Background-Reading/4-Shearing-4pg.pdf) in the Background Reading to understand how we apply shear to a simulation.

 An example code for a shearing simulation is the shear-waterDPD.py script in the waterDPD-sims/shear-waterDPD folder.
+This script follows the same basic structure, however there are two major changes:
+1. Even though this simulation does not include any colloid particles, we have to set additional parameters as if we are including colloidal particles.
+This is because our modifications for colloids and for shearing are integrated.
+We cannot use our shearing method without also providing dummy variables for colloidal interactions.
+These parameters are explained in the next [Gelation and Shearing guide](/06-Gelation-and-Shearing.md), but you do not need to worry about them right now.
+2. After setting the particle interactions and the integration method, we also add several steps to manually control the Box Resize process and avoid HOOMD-blue's default shearing method.
+In basic HOOMD-blue, shear is applied by changing the shape of the simulation box to change the position of particles, and then that change in position is converted into a change in velocity.
+We want to do the opposite: apply a change in velocity that results in a change in position.
+That is why we have to add several steps to control the Box Resize process in addition to adding a shear rate (SR).
+More details of our shearing method are in the [shearing background reading](/Background-Reading/4-Shearing-4pg.pdf).

-Be sure to run it using the modified version of HOOMD-blue (and *not* the basic version of HOOMD-blue).
+Be sure to run shear-waterDPD.py using the modified version of HOOMD-blue (and *not* the basic version of HOOMD-blue).

-The way we extract data from the GSD file is a little bit different because we want to report the data from each frame in terms of the number of strains, not the DPD time.
+For the analysis script, most of it is the same; however, our time units are different.
+We want to report the data from each frame in terms of the number of strains, not the DPD time.
+Calculating this value requires additional information from the simulation.

 Once we have extracted the data, the plot of shear stress versus strain gives us the system's stress-strain curve for our chosen shear rate.
 <br>
 <br>
 ## (OPTIONAL) Installing R

-You can analyze the data from these simulations in pretty much any language (Python, MATLAB, R, etc.), but the quality of plotting options in R and it's versatility and ease of use for statistical analysis makes it great for advanced analysis.
+You can analyze the data from these simulations in pretty much any language (Python, MATLAB, R, etc.), but the quality of plotting options in R and it's versatility and ease of use for statistics makes it especially great for our advanced analyses.

 Nabi has done extensive analysis in R, but most of those scripts worked from a different format of data files (output by an older version of HOOMD-blue).
-If you'd like to start doing analysis in R you will have to write your own analysis scripts, but you can chat with Rob or Nabi for some of their older examples.
+If you'd like to start doing analysis in R you will probably have to write your own analysis scripts, but you can chat with Rob or Nabi for some of their older examples.

 For more resources on getting started, see the LinkedIn Learning courses and related resources listed in the [Programming Resources document](/Programming-Resources#r).